TinsleyDevers/CalhounGrades/README.md

 ## Requirements
 Requires a Calhoun Community College student login. <br>
-However, you can easily edit the script to work with your school if they use Blackboard. pip install xlsxwriter
+However, you can easily edit the script to work with your school if they use Blackboard.<br>
+pip install xlsxwriter

 ## Example